-The Australian Influenza Surveillance Report is published on a fortnightly basis during the influenza season, typically between May and October.
-Influenza activity updates will be published outside of the seasonal period, with updates also provided during the season.
-A more in-depth end-of-season report is also published in Communicable Diseases Intelligence journal.
+The Australian Influenza Surveillance Report (AISR) is published on a fortnightly basis during the influenza season, typically between May and October.
+Influenza activity updates may be published outside of the seasonal period.

 top of page